Workplace hazard controls for COVID-19: Hazard controls

 Along with vaccination, key controls to help protect unvaccinated and other at-risk workers include removing from the workplace all infected people, all people experiencing COVID symptoms, and any people who are not fully vaccinated who have had close contact with someone with COVID-19 and have not tested negative for COVID-19 immediately if symptoms develop and again at least 5 days after the contact (in which case they may return 7 days after contact).
 Fully vaccinated people who have had close contact should get tested for COVID-19 3–5 days after exposure and be required to wear face coverings for 14 days after their contact unless they test negative for COVID-19.

 Additional fundamental controls that protect unvaccinated and other at-risk workers include maintaining ventilation systems, implementing physical distancing, and properly using face coverings, and proper cleaning.
 Fully vaccinated people in areas of substantial or high transmission should be required to wear face coverings inside as well.
 Employees may request reasonable accommodations, absent an undue hardship, if they are unable to comply with safety requirements due to a disability.

-Randomized controlled trials and simulation studies are needed to determine the most effective types of PPE for preventing the transmission of infectious diseases to healthcare workers.
 There is low quality evidence that supports making improvements or modifications to personal protective equipment in order to help decrease contamination.
 Examples of modifications include adding tabs to masks or gloves to ease removal and designing protective gowns so that gloves are removed at the same time.
 In addition, there is weak evidence that the following PPE approaches or techniques may lead to reduced contamination and improved compliance with PPE protocols: Wearing double gloves, following specific doffing (removal) procedures such as those from the CDC, and providing people with spoken instructions while removing PPE.

-Return to work

-As business reopen across the world, measures are being developed to re-integrate workers in a manner that minimizes risks of transmission of COVID-19.
-Tools and publications with approaches to be taken to help with a safe and healthy return to work have been published by several health agencies and professional organizations.
-Examples include tool kits with fact sheets for workers and employers, infographics, and checklists for readiness to return to work.

-Employers may require workers entering the workplace to be vaccinated against the coronavirus.
-Federal law does not prevent companies from requiring employees to provide documentation or discriminating against employees who fail to document vaccination status.
-Employers can also distribute information to employees and their family members on the benefits of vaccination, as well as offer incentives to encourage employees to get vaccinated, as long as the incentives are not coercive.

-Many businesses are encouraging workers to get the jab rather than requiring them to do so.